Most states require that guards be registered with the state in which they work.

 Training is more rigorous for armed guards because they require weapons training.
 Armed guards may be tested periodically in the use of firearms.

 Gambling surveillance officers and investigators receive training in topics such as the rules of casino games, gaming regulations, identifying cheating techniques, and the proper use of video and radio equipment.

 Drug testing may be required both as a condition of employment and randomly during employment.

 To enter the occupation, gambling surveillance officers and investigators typically need work experience in casinos or with video monitoring technology.
 Candidates sometimes gain video monitoring experience by working as a security guard.

 Most states require that security guards be licensed by the state in which they work.
 Although licensing requirements vary by state, basic qualifications for candidates are as follows:

 - Complete training

-Guards who carry weapons usually must be registered by the appropriate government authority.
-Armed guard positions have more stringent background checks and entry requirements than those of unarmed guards.
-Rigorous hiring and screening programs, including background, criminal record, and fingerprint checks, are required for armed guards in most states.
+Guards who carry weapons usually must be licensed by the appropriate government authority.
+Positions for armed guards have more stringent background checks and entry requirements than do those for unarmed guards.
+Most states require rigorous hiring and screening programs, including background, criminal record, and fingerprint checks, for armed guards.

 Some jobs may also require a driver's license.

 Communication skills.
-Security guards and officers must communicate effectively with others, even in stressful situations.
+Security guards and surveillance officers must communicate effectively with others, even in stressful situations.